fomightez/bendit-binder/README.md

 If you are just trying to analyze a few sequences, go to the [the bend.it Server](http://pongor.itk.ppke.hu/dna/bend_it.html#/bendit_form).

 This repository is for running a command line-based, standalone version of bend.it inside your browser in a Jupyter environment provided by [MyBinder.org](https://mybinder.org/).
 Additionally, having bend.it working inside the Jupyter environment with interactive Python adds some convenient features that are illustrated.
-I hope to add a utility script or two for moving command line-based bend.it results into Python and perhaps full-featured, modern and interactive plotting as discussed [here](https://berthub.eu/articles/posts/from-gnuplot-to-matplotlib-pandas/).
+A utility script for moving command line-based bendIt results into Python is demonstrated and the pipelint illustrates adding in more full-featured, modern and interactive plotting as discussed [here](https://berthub.eu/articles/posts/from-gnuplot-to-matplotlib-pandas/).

 -------